Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 There was a mushroom cloud rising over where the wormhole suppressor had been.
 A small one, but still the unmistakable signature of destruction.
 Whatever happened next, his mission had been a success.

 With the comms sats in orbit, he could talk to the fleet without the reflector now.
-“SKY THANE, NAUGHTY CUB!
-Suppressor down! ”
+"SKY THANE, NAUGHTY CUB!
+Suppressor down! "

-His reply came from the most glorious voice Regaari had ever heard: Powell’s inimitable growl suffused his earplugs. *“DEXTER, STAINLESS.
-Light the path.”*
+His reply came from the most glorious voice Regaari had ever heard: Powell’s inimitable growl suffused his earplugs. *"DEXTER, STAINLESS.
+Light the path."*

 More explosions from elsewhere in the city.
 Clearly the navy had jumped in to low orbit and were intent on wrecking absolutely *everything* the Hunters had.
 Every time a streak of blue fire connected the sky and the ground, it resulted in a new rolling cloud of smoke and a new shockwave.
 It was… awful.
 Full of awe.